 We promise to never sell or swap your details, and you can unsubscribe from our updates at any time.

-Her older siblings had already been forced to leave school and go out to work as there was no money to continue sending them to school.
-In an attempt to lighten the burden, Asmita’s parents tried to marry her off.
+Asmita’s parents were struggling to financially support their large family.
+Her older siblings had already been forced to leave school and go out to work.
+In an attempt to further lighten the burden, Asmita’s parents tried to marry her off.
 She was only 14-years-old.

 Bibek found himself working 12 hour days in a metal factory for no pay.
 Every day he used concentrated acids to polish metal statues, with his bare hands.
 He had no way of contacting his parents to tell them of his suffering.
 Thankfully, authorities were made aware of the factory’s activities and a team of local police, social workers and members of Child Rescue Nepal launched a rescue.
 Bibek was able to be reunited with his family shortly after.